ivanovm2020/cherry-parser/README.md

 # cherryparser

-A simple web application that scraping data from<br> the website and saving it to the database.
+A simple web application that scraping data from<br> the website and saving it to the database.<br>
 Release date: 02 July 2020.

 <a href="http://ec2-54-93-229-8.eu-central-1.compute.amazonaws.com">Sign in to cherryparser</a>